Marlborough Lines Limited: Establishment

+Expansion

-The MEPB commissioned two diesel generators at Springlands in 1930 and 1937 to supplement the supply from Waihopai.
-In January 1945, a 66,000-volt transmission line from Springlands to Stoke was completed, connecting the MEPB to Nelson and onward to the Cobb Power Station.
+To supplement the supply from Waihopai, the MEPB commissioned a 430 kW diesel generator set at Springlands in 1930.
+A 900 kW diesel generator set was added in 1937.
+In January 1945, a transmission line from Springlands to Stoke was completed, connecting the MEPB to Nelson and onward to the Cobb Power Station.

 Picton was the last town to join the MEPB in 1947.
 At the time, the town still used a direct-current system, which required the MEPB to re-reticulate the town and convert consumers' appliances for alternating current.
 The reticulation and conversion cost £14,460, in addition to the £14,000 cost of constructing a 33,000-volt line from Springlands to Picton.
 The changeover was completed in November 1950.

-The Nelson-Marlborough regional grid was isolated and operated independently of the rest of the South Island grid until 1955, when a 110,000-volt transmission line was completed from Stoke to Inangahua and the West Coast.
-This connection finally linked all the main areas of the South Island into a single grid.
+The Nelson-Marlborough regional grid was isolated and operated independently of the rest of the South Island grid until 1955, when a transmission line was completed from Kiwiwa (near Saint Arnaud) to Inangahua, linking the region to the rest of the island via the West Coast.
+The interconnection was further reinforced in 1958 with the completion of a direct 220,000-volt transmission line between the Islington substation in Christchurch and Kikiwa.